AntoineD/docstring-inheritance/README.md

 ![Conda (channel only)](https://img.shields.io/conda/vn/conda-forge/docstring-inheritance)
 ![Codecov branch](https://img.shields.io/codecov/c/gh/AntoineD/docstring-inheritance/main)

-`docstring-inheritance` is a python package to avoid writing and maintaining duplicated python docstrings.
+`docstring-inheritance` is a Python package that eliminates the need to write and maintain duplicate docstrings.
-The typical usage is to enable the inheritance of the docstrings from a base class such that its derived classes fully or partly inherit the docstrings.
+Its primary purpose is to enable docstrings defined in a base class to be inherited—either wholly or partially—by derived subclasses.

 # Features